The Derryfield School

-The Derryfield School is an independent college preparatory, coeducational high school and middle school located in Manchester, New Hampshire, United States.
+The Derryfield School is an independent college preparatory high school and middle school located in Manchester, New Hampshire, United States.
 It is a day school serving grades 6–12.

 History

 In the early 1960s, a group of 39 Manchester families came together to establish a new school, focused on educating the "whole child" like a boarding school; however, it would be a day school, allowing for family involvement in students' daily lives.
 The school was incorporated in July 1964, and in the fall of 1965, The Derryfield School opened its doors, with 108 students in grades 7–10, and 11 faculty members.
-The first headmaster was one of the founders, Elenore Freedman.
+The first headmaster was one of the founders, R. Phillip Hugny.
 Grades 11 and 12 were added in the two successive years as the original tenth grade students advanced; the first commencement was held in 1968.
 Grade 6 was added in 1999.

 While naturally focusing on academics, the founders also wanted students to be well-rounded, civic-minded individuals, able to make a positive difference in their community.
 So, from the school's beginnings, additional emphasis was placed on the arts, athletics, and community service.

 The school spent its first year and a half in the Boys Club in downtown Manchester.
 In February 1967, the first buildings of its new campus were completed on River Road, north of downtown, and the school relocated there.

 Since then, the school has grown to almost 400 students in seven grades and a faculty and staff of more than 80.
 The campus has continued to expand to meet the requirements of the growing student body and education in the 21st century.
 The focus on educating the whole child has not changed, however.
 Alongside the academic program, athletics, the arts, and community service continue to be the foundation of a Derryfield education.

+Leadership

+The Derryfield School is governed by a Board of Trustees, composed of fiduciaries who steer the course of the school by managing finances and initiatives on the part of the school.
+The Board of Trustees is primarily dedicated to ensuring that the Derryfield School "has adequate resources to advance its mission."
+The head of school of the Derryfield School is a member of the Board who is responsible for ensuring that the academic curriculum meets the standards of the community and encouraging a positive academic environment.

+The middle school and upper school each have a Division Head, referred to as 'Head of Middle School' (6-8) and 'Head of Upper School' (9-12) respectively.
+They are each responsible for all academics within those grades.
+There are two Assistant Heads.
+One is in charge of external affairs, and the other is in charge of academic affairs.